sharadchaturveda/akasa_b-bwireframe/DOCUMENTATION_AUDIT.md

 ## Documentation to Rewrite

-1. **Chef Page References**
-   - All references to the chef page should be removed as it has been removed from the website
-   - The chef should only be highlighted in the menus page

 2. **Deployment Section**
    - The deployment section is too generic and could be more specific to the project